-Virginia Beach surfboard shaper Nick Halleran walks us through the dying art of surfboard shaping, his passion to preserve it, and how he’s bringing the surfing community together along the way.
+Virginia Beach surfboard shaper Nick Halleran walks us through the dying art of surfboard shaping, his passion to preserve it, and how he’s bringing the surfing community together along the way through his business, M.A.R.
+Surf Exchange.

 Surfboard design is an ancient art.
 Its roots go back thousands of years ago, where surfing was commonplace in ancient Polynesian culture.
 Now a multi-billion dollar machine, the surf industry has grown (and changed) tremendously.
 Nick Halleran seeks to pull everything into perspective with his D.I.Y.
 Surfboard shaping company– Make And Ride Surf Exchange.